"What do I do now? Where do I even begin???"

 As we talked about earlier, becoming a manager is a career change as much as a promotion, so there's a lot you'll need to learn if you want to be a good manager.
 That means creating the habit of learning and leveling up, as well as breaking bad habits that sit in the way of you being at your best.

 Atomic Habits will help you do both of those things.
-Clear lays out simple systems and approaches that help ensure you're setting a great example for your team.
+It lays out simple systems and approaches that help ensure you're setting a great example for your team.
 You can then also teach your team to build good habits, too, multiplying the value of these lessons.

 Further reading: Read more on habits and why we like Clear's Atomic Habits in: Lessons from Leaders: Mikey Ahdoot on the Essential Keys to Building Healthy Habits.